maxwolf621/AZ/az-104/Test/pictures.md

 - This can be included as a task in the runbook.
 - The VM size property can be modified by a runbook that is triggered by metrics, but you can schedule it monthly.

-C: Scheduled vertical scaling could be a solution, **but then you don't need a scheduled runbook** and it states that it does not support multiple active instances.
+`C`: Scheduled vertical scaling could be a solution, **but then you don't need a scheduled runbook** and it states that it does not support multiple active instances.
 Scale Set is not a n option.

-E: DSC is only useful to `keep` the resources on a VM (OS, File shares, etc.) in a consistent state, not to change VM properties.
+`E`: DSC is only useful to `keep` the resources on a VM (OS, File shares, etc.) in a consistent state, not to change VM properties.

-For example : You need to ensure that NGINX is available on all the virtual machines after they are deployed.
+For example :
+You need to ensure that NGINX is available on all the virtual machines after they are deployed.

 ## DSC & Azure Custom Script Extension